 We fascinate over great depths of water, where sea monsters live, or great, strange fish swim.
 Indeed, the volcano is not extinct, only temporarily dormant.

 Crater Lake is an emblem of this oldness, of this chaos.
 Rarely do we get to experience a majesty of this magnitude.
-The way the torn rocks stand tall, the way their faces blush with Douglas Firs, and the land exposes itself, revealing broken insides, the place of rupture we know so well in metaphor.
+The way the torn rocks stand tall, the way their faces blush with Douglas Firs, and the land exposes itself, revealing broken insides, the place of rupture we know so well in metaphor, at some time in our lives, or some place in our bodies.
 The sun glides through the smoke at the summit of the highest rock like giant shafts of stage lighting.
 Thousands of years ago a mountain was violently destroyed by rains of fire.
 Now it remains still and sapphiric, with a kind of ringing in the air, the volcano, a sleeping monster beneath.